shonn2nd/starter-academic-mac/content/event/3_transformation_part 2/index.md

   country:

 summary: We learned how to transform data using R.
-abstract: This is our first "R U Serious" event.
-Today, we learned how to transform data using "filter" and "arrange" functions in R.
+abstract: This is our second "R U Serious" event.
+Today, we learned how to transform data using "distinct" and "count" functions in R.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2024-04-06T13:00:00Z"
+date: "2024-04-20T16:00:00Z"
 date_end:
 all_day: false